 I got a little bit addicted to crochet mandalas.

-It is not clear to me who is the original designer of this mandala, or who was the first one with the brilliant idea to make this doily (!) into a beautiful mandala.
-Yes, that’s right, the goal of the original pattern was to make a doily!
 The pattern is found in old crochet booklets in French, German and Spanish.
 Also some crocheters found out that their mom or grandma made the doily a long time ago.
 Years ago, this pattern was already popular!
 I think it is super awesome to see that an old pattern is hip and happening as a contemporary version.
+You can see an overview of magazines in which this pattern was published, here.

 First I didn’t want to start with this mandala, because you see it everywhere.
-But now I am member of a Facebook group that is especially for this pattern, and I really like to see all the different results that can come out of 1 pattern!
+But I really like to see all the different results that can come out of 1 pattern!
 All those beautiful colors and variances, I like it.
 So I finally made the decision to jump on the bandwagon and start.
 It’s a pretty pattern!

 This is how I made the mandala: